isrlab/isrlab.github.io/01 index.md

 ## Sparse Architectures for Control and Estimation

 We are interested in determining sparse architectures for control and estimation for large-scale dynamical systems in this work.
 For large-scale systems it is nontrivial to determine location and precision of sensors and actuators to achieve the desired closed-loop system performance.
 We also consider the tradeoff between utility and privacy in these problems.
 These problems are considered in the Kalman filtering framework  including ensemble and unscented variants, and $$\mathcal{H}_2$$ and $$\mathcal{H}_\infty$$ framework.
 Applications include tracking of aerospace vehicles, structural health-monitoring of wind-turbine blades, and battery thermal management.
-Funding Source: NSF and AFOSR.

 <img class="mySlides" src="assets/images/sparse_sensing.png" style="display:block; margin:auto; width:100%;max-width:1060px">